dame-ab/Dame-Abera/README.md

 # 👋 Hi, I'm Dame Abera

 ### About Me
-🎓 Software Engineer @ AAIT (Addis Ababa University)
+🎓 Software Engineer at AAIT (Addis Ababa University)
-💻 Full Stack Developer with a love for clean architecture & elegant code
+💻Full Stack Developer with a focus on clean architecture and elegant code
-👨‍💻 A2SV In-person Fellow — where I sharpened my DSA & problem-solving skills
+👨‍💻A2SV In-person Fellow, where I sharpened my DSA and problem-solving skills
 🌍 Building projects that solve real-world problems

 ---

 # Tech Stack